howardabrams/dot-files/README.md

 [Babel Project][1] (which is built on [org-mode][2] which, incidently, only runs in [Emacs][3]).
 Each source file is *tangled* out to the destination in my home directory.

 Can I use your files?
 ---------------------

 You may, as this collection is under a [creative commons license][4].
-However, you probably don't want to take the files (or even fork this project), since you probably don't have a neck-beard and use Emacs.
+However, you probably don't want to take complete files (or even fork this project), as I have amassed a quite a bit of Lisp code for my environment.
 Instead, gander through the documented output for the files, and copy and paste anything that you find interesting.
-My Zsh prompt, er, *theme* will be contributed back to the [Oh My Zsh][5] project, so I don't know if it is worthy of being committed.

   [0]: http://en.wikipedia.org/wiki/Literate_programming
   [1]: http://orgmode.org/worg/org-contrib/babel/intro.html